-The District recognized the following transactions with the Parish of St. Mary (hereinafter "Parish"):
+The District recognized the following transaction with the St. Mary Parish Government (hereinafter "Parish"):

-The Parish transferred \$100,000 to the District for operations and maintenance of its facilities.
+The Parish transferred \$34,600 to the District for operations and maintenance of its facilities.
 Such transfers are recognized as a component of revenue in the general fund of the District's fund financial statements as Intergovernmental Revenue.